-US, China Military Chiefs Trade Barbs at 1st Meeting - Islam Times
+US, China military chiefs trade barbs at 1st meeting - Islam Times

 “The Secretary reaffirmed the importance of peace and stability across the Strait, opposition to unilateral changes to the status quo, and called on the PRC [People's Republic of China] to refrain from further destabilizing actions toward Taiwan,” according to the statement.

-A US military official present at the meeting told CNN that Austin warned his Chinese counterpart that the People's Liberation Army had become increasingly aggressive, unsafe, and unprofessional in the region.
+A US defense official present at the meeting told CNN that Austin warned his Chinese counterpart that the People's Liberation Army had become increasingly aggressive, unsafe, and unprofessional in the region.

 "Secretary Austin also raised concerns about ... statements by PLA officials that the Taiwan Strait is not international waters.
 [People's Republic of China] officials have said that multiple times to the United States over the last several months and that's deeply concerning," the US official said.
 Austin also asked his Chinese counterpart not to provide any material support to Russia, the official added.
 In China's post-meeting press conference, Senior Col. Wu Qian insisted China had not provided Russia with material support.
 "China did not provide military assistance to Russia.
 That is for sure."
 However, Wu described the meeting, which last nearly an hour, almost twice as long as planned, as having a "good effect."
 It was "candid' but "positive and constructive," he pointed out.
 Chinese leaders have repeatedly warned the United States' officials that Taiwan is an inseparable part of the mainland, and Beijing will not hesitate to start a war over the region.